 - Build momentum and roadmap to 2020 – including establishing new partnerships.

-The campaign, launched by David Beckham, called on the public to take action to end malaria, the world’s oldest and deadliest disease.
+The campaign, launched by Beckham, called on the public to take action to end malaria, the world’s oldest and deadliest disease.
 The film was succeeded with an animation by Aardman and ongoing content featuring talent such as James Corden, Andy Murray, Zoella and Hugh Laurie.

 The next mission was to encourage governments to pledge to the Global Fund to Fight AIDS, Tuberculosis and Malaria taking place in October 2019 in Lyon, France.

 In April 2019 Malaria Must Die released a short film, produced by Ridley Scott Associates and harnessing groundbreaking AI technology provided by Synthesia, in which David Beckham launched the world’s first voice petition to end malaria.